nmcl/scratch/graalvm/transactions/fork/README.md

-Here temporarily until the example is moved to use latest version.
+Here temporarily until the examples are moved to use latest version.